 Whether you have a great digital app, or prefer the hard-copy version, it's particularly helpful to be able to put your eyes on the week's assignments/expectations.
 Especially if you are teaching multiple children, an outline that's easy to refer to helps manage the busyness of life.

-As your students grow older, an assignment tool of their own will help them more easily make the transition to independent learning.
+As your students grow older, an assignment tool of their own will help high school homeschoolers more easily make the transition to independent learning.